-You must create an account with our telemedicine vendor before You will be given access to the list of participating telemedicine physicians and dietitians/nutritionists.
-Once access is obtained, you will be able to participate in a telemedicine consultation either online or by telephone with a telemedicine physician, dietitian or nutritionist who is available.
+You must create an account with our telemedicine vendor before You will be given access to the list of participating telemedicine physicians.
+Once access is obtained, you will be able to participate in a telemedicine consultation either online or by telephone with a telemedicine physician who is available.
 Telemedicine providers are available twenty-four (24) hours/ seven (7) days a week.

-You are responsible for a \$10 copayment for services provided by a telemedicine physician, and/or a \$5 copayment for services provided by a nutritionist/dietitian.
+You are responsible for a \$10 copayment, not subject to the deductible, for services provided by a telemedicine physician.
 You are also responsible for any Deductible or Coinsurance that may be required.

 If you require other additional services, such as x-rays, fillings, crowns or dentures, your participating HIP General Dentist will provide them at a discounted rate.
 Please contact HIP's Dental Provider, DentaQuest, at 844-776-8750 for a complete schedule of current reduced member fees.
 All member fees must be paid directly to the participating HIP General Dentist.

 Optical - At a Participating Provider members pay \$45 copay for a complete pair of eyeglasses (from a select group of frames) every 24 months.

 Questions?
 If you have a question concerning plan benefits or how to arrange for care, contact the plan's Customer Service Department or you may write to the plan at HIP/HMO, 55 Water Street, New York, NY 10041.
 A special number, 888-HIP-4TDD (888-447-4833), is available for use by the hearing impaired.
-You may also contact us at our Web site at www.emblemhealth.com or call us at 800-HIP-TALK (800-447-8255).
+You may also contact us at our Web site at www. emblemhealth.com or call us at 800-HIP-TALK (800-447-8255).